Wishing you a Happy Easter!

 3. Over 1.5 million Cadbury Creme Eggs are produced every day!

-Another fascinating Easter fact for you, Cadbury’s makes 500 million Creme Eggs every year!
-If you piled them on top of each other, it would be 10 x higher than Mount Everest.
+Another fascinating Easter fact for you: Cadbury makes 500 million Creme Eggs every year!
+If you piled them on top of each other, they would be 10 times higher than Mount Everest.
+The Birmingham factory produces 1.5 million Creme Eggs every day, and the Creme Egg is the most popular egg-shaped chocolate in the world.

 4. The act of painting eggs originates from a Ukrainian tradition